lexibank/tlopo/out/vol3/chapter4.md

 ### 2.11.
 Sap, resin

 Table 4.14 gives the terms for sap or resin in Nduke, Wayan and Tikopia.
-Nduke appears to have a single term oto- 'the sap or gum of trees and some fruits'.
+Nduke appears to have a single term _oto-_ 'the sap or gum of trees and some fruits'.
 Tikopia and Wayan, on the other hand, have several different terms.
-In Wayan toya denotes sap, especially when it's runny, bulei denotes sticky sap or gum, and makadre denotes the gum or resin of the kauri tree which is used for glazing pots.
+In Wayan _toya_ denotes sap, especially when it's runny, _būlei_ denotes sticky sap or gum, and _makadre_ denotes the gum or resin of the kauri tree which is used for glazing pots.

-The Oceanic data, shown in the cognate set below, suggest the reconstruction of POc &ast;butut, and perhaps of a variant POc &ast;bulit, referring to the sap of plants and other sticky substances.
-It was also apparently an Undergoer subject verb 'to be sticky' with a corre- sponding transitive form &ast;bulut-i- 'to stick something to something'.
-Reflexes of &ast;butut in a number of Oceanic languages have narrower meanings than that reconstructed for POc, denoting kinds of sap that have a particular purpose.
-For example, 'Are'are purui and Sa'a pulu denote the use of putty nut gum to caulk canoes.
-Samoan pulu also denotes the substance used for caulking, in this case, breadfruit sap, and Mota pulu and NE Ambae bulu denote the sap of the Canarium almond which is used for tattooing.
+The Oceanic data, shown in the cognate set below, suggest the reconstruction of POc _&ast;bulut_, and perhaps of a variant POc _&ast;bulit_, referring to the sap of plants and other sticky substances.
+It was also apparently an Undergoer subject verb 'to be sticky' with a corresponding transitive form _&ast;bulut-i-_ 'to stick something to something'.
+Reflexes of _&ast;bulut_ in a number of Oceanic languages have narrower meanings than that reconstructed for POc, denoting kinds of sap that have a particular purpose.
+For example, 'Are'are _purui_ and Sa'a _pulu_ denote the use of putty nut gum to caulk canoes.
+Samoan _pulu_ also denotes the substance used for caulking, in this case, breadfruit sap, and Mota _pulu_ and NE Ambae _bulu_ denote the sap of the Canarium almond which is used for tattooing.

 <table>
 <tr>